-Sunday-school Teacher - " Willie, ave you had anything during the week be especially thankful for?"
-Wilhe-"Yes'm, Johnny Podgers prained his wrist and I licked him for he first time yesterday."-Burlington
+Sunday-school Teacher - "Willie, have you had anything during the week to be especially thaukful for?" o be especially thankful for?"
+Wilhe-"Yes'm, Johnby Podgers prained his wrist and I licked him for he first time yesterday."-Burlington

-A Thought For the Season. le in whose store of blessings there may b
+A Thought For the Season

-Fommy's Dream on Thanksgiving Night
+Commy's Dream on Thanksgiving Night

-SCIENTIFIC AND INDUSTRIAL.
+SCIENTIFIC AND INDUSTRIAL